AI-Hilbert/ai-hilbert.github.io/index.md

 ### The method

-Our method, AI-Hilbert, seeks to discover an unknown polynomial formula that describes a physical phenomenon while aligning with both a background theory of polynomial equalities and inequalities (B) and a set of experimental data (D).
+Our method, AI-Hilbert, discovers an unknown polynomial formula that describes a physical phenomenon while aligning with both a background theory of polynomial equalities and inequalities and a set of experimental data.
-This method involves a multi-step algorithm, where the inputs include B, D, constraints and bounds (C) dependent on hyperparameters (Λ), and a distance function (dc) defining the distance from a polynomial to the background theory.
+This method involves a multi-step algorithm, where the inputs include the background theory, the data, constraints and bounds dependent on hyperparameters, and a distance function defining the distance from a polynomial to the background theory.
 Initially, AI-Hilbert formulates a polynomial optimization problem targeting a specific concept identified by a dependent variable, integrating the background theory, data, and constraints.
 It then reformulates this problem into a semidefinite optimization problem, solving it using a mixed-integer conic optimization solver.
 The output is a candidate formula representing the phenomenon, excluding unobserved variables and accompanied by multipliers providing certificates of its derivability from the background theory.